-The gas mode can be reset only if the refrigerator is switched off.
-If you switch the refrigerator on again and the gas mode is still not working, the LED of the manual gas mode will flash to indicate that gas is unavailable.
+Gas mode can be reset only if the refrigerator is switched off.
+If you switch the refrigerator on again and the gas mode is still not working, the LED of the manual gas mode will flash to indicate that gas is unavailable and an error code is shown in the LCD display.